Tanz0rz/haxe-fmod/README.md

 The build log will tell you which one was used.

 C++ and HTML5 targets do not rely on the hdll and will work with any FMOD version (although they will warn if you use anything other than 2.03.12).

-## <a name="html5-builds"></a>HTML5 Builds

-For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD Engine a chance to fully load.
-See the [example project](https://github.com/Tanz0rz/haxe-fmod-test) for a demonstration of how to handle this.
-The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.

 ## <a name="fmod-studio-project-configuration"></a>FMOD Studio Project Configuration